Regina Ermits

-Regina Oja (Regina Ermits from 2022; born 31 January 1996) is an Estonian biathlete.
+Regina Ermits (born Regina Oja 31 January 1996) is an Estonian biathlete.
 She competes in the Biathlon World Cup.

 She achieved her best results in the Biathlon World Cup at Pokljuka, when she finished second in the single mixed relay event with her compatriot Rene Zahkna.

 Personal

 Her father is former biathlete Kristjan Oja.
 She is married to former biathlete Kalev Ermits.

 Biathlon results

 All results are sourced from the International Biathlon Union.